CS Long Beach

 West Tennessee State (UTMartin)

 Compared to a lot of conferences, the Ohio Valley has been fairly stable over the years.
 The O-Val you’ll see in ICFB features eight schools that are in the football side of the NCAA conference, plus Morehead St (scholarship issues in real life, not an issue here), plus Western Illinois (should always be paired with Eastern Illinois), capped off by Youngstown St. Inclusion of the Penguins may be the most controversial aspect of our OVC, if controversy is your thing and you're lookin' to stir up trouble.
 Please don't do that.
 Stirring up trouble is clearly my job.

 Stephen F Austin

 The Southern Conference has the distinction of being the progenitor of two of the most powerful conferences in the land: the ACC and the SEC.
+Seriously, check out the history of this conference when you have a chance.
 It is mind-boggling to look at the early membership in the SoCon.
-It makes you wonder what might have been had history veered in a different direction.
-As it is, the Southern is one of the strongest football alliances in FCS.
+Makes you wonder what might have been had history veered in a different direction.
 Fast forward to modern times, and imagine how much stronger the Southern would be had the more recent powers not left.
-Marshall, Georgia Southern and Appalachian St have all dropped out for a chance to play at the higher level.
-That motivation does not exist in Ideal College Football; conference continuity is more important.
+Marshall, Georgia Southern and Appalachian St - FCS heavyweights all - have all dropped out for a chance to play at the higher level.
+That motivation does not exist in Ideal College Football; conference continuity and traditional rivalries are more important.
 Thus, these three schools are back in the SoCon.
 Add to this current members Furman, Citadel, Samford, Wofford, Chattanooga, ETSU and WCU.
-Georgia St is added so that both GSU’s are together.
-It just makes sense.
-And Troy is the final piece of the puzzle, as they are also a great fit for the SoCon.
-This is going to be one powerhouse league.
+Georgia St is added, and now we have both GSU’s together.
+And Troy is the final piece of the puzzle, as the Trojans are also a great fit for the SoCon.
+Lemme tell ya one thing: this is going to be a powerhouse league.